marcriehm/kubernetes-research/Authentication.md

 group (aka subject) information from the protocol and then associates the resulting opaque string subject ID with roles in a rich REST-based RBAC scheme.

-A real-world authentication and authorization implementation will use groups heavily; these should be well planned in advance.

 Possible authentication mechanisms include HTTP(S) Basic Authentication, Bearer tokens, OpenID Connect, and x509 client-side certificates.
-Note that OIDC can facilitate integration Active Directory with Kubernetes.
+Note that OIDC can facilitate integration of Active Directory with Kubernetes.
 This document discusses OIDC/OAuth2 and client-side certs.

 Client-side certificates are not recommended for use in a real project, because there is no way in Kubernetes to